InterwebAlchemy/obsidian-ai-research-assistant/README.md

 ## Summary

-This plugin integrates tools for Prompt Engineering and researching AI tools and language models like OpenAI's GPT-3 into Obsidian.
+This plugin integrates tools for Prompt Engineering and researching AI tools and language models like OpenAI's ChatGPT into Obsidian.

 ![Basic interface and conversation summary](./docs/assets/basic-view.png)